Beta Pictoris b: Further studies

 Follow-up observations performed in late 2009 and early 2010 using the same instrument recovered and confirmed the planet, but on the opposite side of the star.
 These findings were published in the journal Science and represented the closest orbiting planet to its star ever imaged.
 Observations performed in late 2010 and early 2011 allowed scientists to establish an inclination angle of the planet's orbit of 88.5 degrees, nearly edge-on.
 The location of the planet was found to be approximately 3.5 to 4 degrees tilted from the main disk in this system, indicating that the planet is aligned with the warped inner disk in the Beta Pictoris system.

 The first study of the spectral energy distribution of the planet was published in July 2013.
 This study shows detections at 1.265, 1.66, 2.18, 3.80, 4.05 and 4.78 μm demonstrating that the planet has a very dusty and/or cloudy atmosphere.
 The SED is consistent with that of an early L dwarf, but with a lower surface gravity.
 The effective temperature is constrained to 1700±100 K and the surface gravity to log g = 4.0±0.5.
 A second study, published in September 2013, provided a new detection at 3.1 μm obtained at the Gemini Observatory along with a reanalysis of previous data.
 They found the planet to be overluminous in the mid-infrared 3.1 μm band compared to models of early L dwarfs.
 Models incorporating small dust particles and thick clouds provided the best fit to the SED.
 The effective temperature is constrained to 1600±50 K and the surface gravity to log g = 3.8±0.02.
 This fit corresponds to a planet radius of 1.65 times that of Jupiter, arguing that Beta Pictoris b may be younger than its host star (finished forming at 5 Ma).

 In 2015, a short video was made from direct images of Beta Pictoris b taken by the Gemini Planet Imager over the course of about two years showing a time-lapse of the planet orbiting around its parent star.
-It may have been responsible for a transit-like event observed in 1981.

-In 2018, the PicSat cubesat was launched in a mission to image the planet Beta Pictoris b transiting its host star Beta Pictoris.
+The orbit is close to edge-on and the planet had been suspected of causing a transit-like event in 1981.
+Nevertheless, a campaign to observe the transit of the planet or of material within its Hill sphere during the 2017–2018 transit window indicated that no transits are occurring.
+In 2018, the PicSat cubesat was launched to observe the potential transit, but failed several weeks after launch.

-As of 2022, the orbital parameters and mass of Beta Pictoris b have been measured using a combination of data from radial velocity, astrometry, and imaging, showing that it is about 11.7 times the mass of Jupiter with a semi-major axis of about 10 AU and an orbital period of about 23.6 years.
+As of 2026, the orbital parameters and mass of Beta Pictoris b have been measured using a combination of data from radial velocity, astrometry and imaging, showing that it has about 8.7 times the mass of Jupiter with an orbital period of 23.77 years and a semi-major axis of about 10.0 AU.